kristinam123/DWIT/README.md

 python app.py
 ```

-Alternatively, double-click `MesszelleApp.exe` (Windows, prebuilt) or run `app.py` from your IDE with the correct Python environment.
+Alternatively, double-click `DWIT.exe` (Windows, prebuilt) or run `app.py` from your IDE with the correct Python environment.

 ---